-This edition of the Philanthropy Outlook produces forecasts for the annual growth rates and levels of individual/household, foundation, estate, and corporate giving and giving to education, health, and public society benefit for the years 2017 through 2019.103 The forecast for total giving is produced as the sum of the four donor components.
-Collectively, 27 different variables, plus lagged values for many of these variables, were incorporated into the final models for giving by donor and recipient subsectors.
+This edition of The Philanthropy Outlook produces forecasts for the annual growth rates and levels of individual/household, foundation, estate, and corporate giving, as well as giving to education, health, and public-society benefit for the years 2018 through 2020.68 The forecast for total giving is produced as the sum of the four donor components.
+Collectively, 29 different variables, plus lagged values for many of these variables, were incorporated into the final models for giving by donor and recipient subsectors.

-The forecasts of the different components were processed using the final version of each model.
-The forecasts covered 2017 to 2019.105 Implementing the forecasts entailed auxiliary models for the explanatory variables (i.e., independent variables).
+The forecasts of the different components were processed using the final version of each model and covered 2018 to 2020.70 Implementing the forecasts entailed auxiliary models for the explanatory variables (i.e., independent variables).
 These auxiliary models are described in the Guide to the Philanthropy Outlook Model.